blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/gunsmith.md

 more ammunition, you may use your reaction to fire an additional time.
 You cannot use double-tap if you have fired more than once already on this turn.

+### Action Surge
+You may now expend a stamina die take one additional action this turn.
+You may only use action surge once per turn.

 ## Firearms

 ```